New Zealand Taxpayers' Union: Use of false identities

 In October 2018, The New Zealand Herald revealed the results of an investigation into the Taxpayers' Union, showing that staff members acting on behalf of the organisation (and in an organised campaign) assumed false identities to lodge Official Information Act requests with the New Zealand Government's science research agency.
-After refusing to comment for two days, representatives from the Union admitted they had used false identities in this way.
+After refusing to comment for two days, representatives from the union admitted they had used false identities in this way.
 The Herald investigation found that all of the email accounts used for the requests were linked to one particular email address of a Taxpayers' Union staff member by way of account recovery processes.

-The Union claimed the reason for the use of the email accounts was to successfully obtain information from the science agency, which they said "de-prioritised" requests from them, and defended its actions as justified and in the public interest.
+The union claimed the reason for the use of the email accounts was to successfully obtain information from the science agency Callaghan Innovation, which they said "de-prioritised" requests from them, and defended its actions as justified and in the public interest.
 However, in the interview with Guyon Espiner where Union head Jordan Williams made that claim, and also claimed that the information came from "within Callaghan Innovation", he provided no supporting evidence for either claim.
-During the response segment of the same interview, Chair of Callaghan Innovation Pete Hodgson pointed out that in the year ending June 2018 Callaghan Innovation received 26 requests they knew to be from the Union, and 14 they suspected were from the Union but that did not use the Union's name.
+During the response segment of the same interview, chair of Callaghan Innovation Pete Hodgson pointed out that in the year ending June 2018 Callaghan Innovation received 26 requests they knew to be from the union, and 14 they suspected were from the union but that did not use the union's name.
 All of these were responded to within the legal time limits.
-Hodgson pointed out that Callaghan met these legal time limits 94% of the time for general requests in the same year, so the Union received slightly better service than New Zealand as a whole.
+Hodgson pointed out that Callaghan met these legal time limits 94% of the time for general requests in the same year, so the union received slightly better service than New Zealand as a whole.

 In response to a direct question from Espiner about whether Callaghan had ever stalled the Taxpayer's Union on a request they had made, Hodgson responded "No the opposite, we met the request on every occasion at some considerable expense.
 Our running cost for this...is just over $103,000.
 There has been a huge effort by Callaghan to respond to this blizzard of requests and it's all been done within the legal time."

 Promotion of the use of nicotine products

-The Union has regularly opposed tobacco control measures and launched a campaign called "Clear The Air" to promote the use of e-cigarettes.
+The union has regularly opposed tobacco control measures and launched a campaign called "Clear The Air" to promote the use of e-cigarettes.
 They have been accused of "echoing tobacco industry arguments", and have had previous financial donations from British American Tobacco.